The Macro Outlook for w/c 18 September 2023

 Outlook for the week ahead

-QT: Approx $50bn in ST Bills, Notes, and Bonds will mature and roll off the Fed balance sheet this week.
-Approx $14.5bn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.
+QT this week: Approx $13bn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: